Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert b\right\vert >25\,\deg$): Comparison with other catalogues

-The new catalogue covers the region $\left\vert b\right\vert >25\deg$ up to the distance $\lesssim3000\,\mathrm{pc}$ and contains about $10$ times more candidates than the old one, which covered full $4\pi$, but only up to $\lesssim340\,\mathrm{pc}$.
+Our new catalogue A1 covers the region $\left\vert b\right\vert >25\deg$ up to the distance $\lesssim3,000\,\mathrm{pc}$ and contains about $10$ times more candidates than the previous A4, which covered full $4\pi$, but only up to $\lesssim340\,\mathrm{pc}$.
 A total of almost $10^{6}$ candidates are recorded in both merged catalogues.
-The catalogues in the csv form are available on the website \url{https://www.fzu.cz/~piska/Catalogue/}.
+For more detailed comparison of the catalogues A1, A3, A4, A5 and A6, which are based on the\textit{ Gaia} DR2 data, we have created the merged catalogue.
+This catalogue is the list of pairs consisting of four items: order number of binary, mask 103456 denoting origin from A1,A3,A4,A5,A6 and two DR2 sources ID.
+The catalogues A1, A4 and the merged one are available in the csv form on the website \url{https://www.fzu.cz/~piska/Catalogue/}.